Raspihive/hivedocs/docs/install.md

 - Network or Ethernet LAN cable with an RJ 45 connector (CAT-6)
 - Optional: Sunfounder 7 inch touchscreen display
 - Optional: 1 microSD card with 64 GB or more.
 (If you don't want to use a SSD, I would choose from However, we do not recommend continuous node operation for performance reasons.
-For test purposes this is completely sufficient)
+For test purposes this is completely sufficient) + USB - card reader for microSD cards

 Software requirements: